-The standard for an initial interview is that a youth probation officer: confirms the identity of the youth; explains the conditions in the order and the consequences of not complying with those conditions; explains the ministry's complaints process; communicates the date, time and manner of the next contact the youth will have with a youth probation officer; and, if there's a victim, informs the youth that the victim will be contacted and informed about the conditions in the order.
+The standard for an initial interview is that a youth probation officer: confirms the identity of the youth; explains the conditions in the order and the consequences of not complying with those conditions; explains the right to apply to the court for a review of the conditions in the order and the provisions for records disclosure and non-disclosure; explains the ministry's complaints process; communicates the date, time and manner of the next contact the youth will have with a youth probation officer; and, if there's a victim, informs the youth that the victim will be contacted and informed about the conditions in the order.
 There are other more procedural and documentary requirements that are part of standard practice for completing an initial interview.
 For this measure, all Client Logs must be recorded in CORNET as soon as it is practical to do so, but within five working days.

-The practice analysts found that three quarters of the files in the samples had all the required initial interviews documented in the CORNET Client Log within five working days of their occurrences.
+The practice analyst found that more than three quarters of the files (58/75) had all the required initial interviews documented in the CORNET Client Log within five working days of their occurrences.
 The remaining files had at least one initial interview that was either not documented or not documented in the CORNET Client Log within five working days of their occurrences, or both.

 The audit also identified whether all the required components were covered by the youth probation officers during the initial interviews.
-Of the files that documented initial interviews, less than one tenth contained all the required components.
-Of the remaining files, there was a combination of the following missing components: no indication that the ministry's complaints process was explained to the youth; no indication that the youth were told that the victims would be notified and provided with copies of the orders; no indication that the dates, times and manner of the next contacts were communicated to the youth; and no indication that the court orders were reviewed with the youth.
+Of the files that documented initial interviews, less than one fifth contained all the required components (two files did not document any initial interviews).
+Of the remaining files, over three quarters had no indications that the ministry's complaints process was explained to the youth, one third had no indications that the court orders were reviewed with the youth and almost one quarter had no indications that the dates, times and manners of the next contacts were communicated to the youth.
+In addition, almost three quarters of all the files contained orders with conditions requiring victim notifications and in more than three quarters of those files there were no indications that the youth were told that the victims would be notified and provided with copies of the orders.